 Conclusion

-With over 3000 symbols to use for free in our apps, we can feel fortunate as Apple engineers.
+With over 6000 symbols to use for free in our apps, we can feel fortunate as Apple engineers.
 Especially if you don’t have a designer or want to move fast, you can use SF symbols to build a beautiful native app.
-The SF Symbols app is a great companion in finding the right symbol for your task.
+The SF Symbol app is excellent for finding the correct symbol for your task.

 If you like to improve your Swift knowledge, even more, check out the Swift category page.
 Feel free to contact me or tweet to me on Twitter if you have any additional tips or feedback.